OAuth 2.0 vs 2.1: What Changed and How to Migrate

 Use OAuth 2.1 for User Authentication

 Authorization code flow with PKCE is now your go-to for all user-facing applications.
-OAuth 2.1 provides robust security for human users accessing applications through browsers or mobile apps.
+OAuth 2.1 provides strong, well-defined security for human users accessing applications through browsers or mobile apps.

-Add OpenID Connect (built on OAuth 2.1) when applications need user identity information beyond authorization.
+Add OpenID Connect (built on OAuth 2.1 and compatible with OAuth 2.1 flows) when applications need user identity information beyond authorization.

 Machine-to-Machine: OAuth’s Static Credential Gap

-The client credentials problem: Client credentials flow remains valid for service accounts and workloads in OAuth 2.1.
+Client credentials flow remains valid for service accounts and workloads in OAuth 2.1.
 Applications present a client ID and client secret to obtain access tokens for API calls.
-This works for basic authentication, but it creates security and operational challenges.
+This works for basic authentication, but it introduces security and operational challenges.

-Why static secrets fail: The gap emerges from credential lifecycle.
+The gap is in the credential lifecycle.
 Client credentials are static secrets that must be pre-provisioned and stored.
-A compromised client secret provides ongoing access until someone manually rotates it.
-Static credentials create persistent attack vectors.
-Once stolen, they remain valid until explicit revocation.
+A compromised client secret provides ongoing access until someone manually rotates it, creating a persistent attack vector identical to the long-lived tokens that OAuth 2.1 works so hard to eliminate for users.

-The ephemeral workload challenge: OAuth 2.1 improves authorization decisions but doesn’t address identity verification for ephemeral workloads.
-Containers, serverless functions, and CI/CD jobs spin up and down constantly.
+The problem compounds with ephemeral workloads.
+OAuth 2.1 improves authorization decisions but doesn’t address identity verification for containers, serverless functions, and CI/CD jobs that spin up and down constantly.
 These workloads need authentication without storing long-lived secrets.

-The attestation-based alternative: Modern cloud-native architectures require environment-based attestation that validates workload identity based on where it’s running, not stored secrets.
+Modern cloud-native architectures solve this through environment-based attestation that validates workload identity based on where it’s running, not on stored secrets.
 This approach eliminates static credentials entirely by verifying workload identity through cryptographic proofs from the runtime environment.
+Aembit takes this approach, replacing client credentials with secretless access for workload-to-workload communication.

 Why Adopt OAuth 2.1 Now